Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Yes, but you need to manually install 7DVR into the base game files, then configure the 7DtD game to launch MO2 from Steam.

+Reccomendation: Go into the Properties of the MO2.exe and set the permissions to Always Run as Administrator.

 I have not fully tested every mod for compatibility, but so far, so good.

 Use the directory path for where you launch the MO2 for Smorgasbord from: